Blog Layout

 The entire premise of working with a coach is that every person has the capacity to change.
 Not simply changing habits, routines, or actions but changing neural pathways, personal relationships, and even subconscious patterns.

 The process of an individual’s evolution happens organically, without pressure or expectation.
 Some parents have experience with personal development and are ready to make significant changes in a short time.
-Other parents will be entering the space of self-responsibility and self-reflection for the first time and may experience confusion, hesitation, or resistance to different aspects of the coaching process.
+Other parents will be entering the space of self-responsibility and self-reflection for the first time and may experience confusion, doubt, or discomfort with different aspects of the coaching process.

-The key to any successful coach and client relationship is trust: your trust in the coaching process and unwavering trust in your client’s innate ability to gauge their pace, and your client’s trust in you as a leader and guide to expand them through discomfort without bringing them beyond their threshold.
+The key to any successful coach and client relationship is trust: your trust in the coaching process and unwavering trust in your client’s innate ability to gauge their pace, and your client’s trust in you as a leader and guide to hold them in their discomfort without pushing them beyond their threshold.

 Celebrate

 You get to take on the role of cheerleader, highlighting any small win or tiny victory that your client shares.
-You get to bring optimism and hope into the spotlight as you guide your client to recognize the progress they are making.
-Celebration happens throughout the entire coaching journey, and serves as a catalyst for continued evolution in your client.
+You get to bring optimism and hope into the spotlight as you guide your clients to recognize the progress they are making.
+Celebration happens throughout the entire coaching journey and serves as a catalyst for continued evolution in your client.

 Renew

 Each coach has the opportunity to design their practice however they want.
-Whether you commit to a fixed timeframe of working with a client, or you remain available for ongoing coaching, your client needs to have a space to wind down, take a break from learning, and let their journey settle into their system.
-This seemingly dormant phase is what allows a parent to capture the growth that they experienced before moving forward into their next phase.
+Whether you commit to a fixed timeframe of working with a client, or you remain available for ongoing coaching, your client needs to have a space to wind down, take a break from learning, and let their journey integrate into their system.
+This seemingly dormant phase is what allows a parent to capture the growth that they experienced before moving forward into their next iteration of growth.

 As you bring one portion of the coaching journey to a close, your client gets to look back at where they started.
 They will revisit their original intentions and determine the extent that those are now present in their everyday parenting.
 As their coach you guide them through this process free of judgment, supporting them to set new intentions for the next phase of their personal transformation.